Jermov/pandas-challenge/README.md

 ### Scores by School Type

 Create a table that breaks down school performance based on type of school (district or charter).

+# pandas-challenge-Heroes of Pymoli
+This did not have instructions in a readme file. followed the steps in the starter jupyter notebook.
+The tasks mirrored the pycityschools instructions.